 Advocates are important for our caregivers who work in agencies and nursing homes.
-They provide a voice for all the caregivers they work with and are the people their coworkers trust to help them if issues arise at work.
+We provide a voice for all the caregivers we work with and are the people our coworkers trust to help them if issues arise at work.
 Advocates also know how to contact our Union staff and officers when necessary.
 Being an advocate means enforcing members’ rights within our Union contract and representing coworkers in investigatory and disciplinary meetings with supervisors.

 Because of our current environment, our Union has to be creative about how we engage with members.
 Social media leaders take action on social media with provided tools to connect with and help inform caregivers, friends, and families about issues that matter the most to us.
 Together, we lead statewide campaigns to help demonstrate to lawmakers that caregivers and caregiving is essential and should be respected and treated as such.
 Attend a monthly meeting to learn more.